AGumbert/EEG-Data-Processing/README.md

    "preprocess_Andrew_plot_grand_avrg.m" script will put outputs into a folder called "erp_plotsabc123".

-8. To create an orderly spreadsheet containing topographic maps of all difference waves across time, run "Voltage_Map_Generator_Andrew.m" on the processed ERP sets in the "ERPsets(Andrew)" folder.
+10. To create an orderly spreadsheet containing topographic maps of all difference waves across time, run "Voltage_Map_Generator_Andrew.m" on the processed ERP sets in the "ERPsets" folder.
 Topographical maps will be generated in a specific format in a folder called "topo_maps".

-9. Run "topo_placer_script_Andrew.py" on the topographical maps in "topo_maps".
+11. Run "topo_placer_script_Andrew.py" on the topographical maps in "topo_maps".
    Note that "widescreen.pptx" must be present in the main directory to set the dimensions of the resulting pptx.
 The resulting pptx will be called "Export_all_topoplots.pptx" and will contain orderly rows of